JanBeh/neumond/README.md

   * **`fiber.main(action, ...)`** runs the `action` function with given
-    arguments as main fiber which may spawn additional fibers. `fiber.main` returns as soon as `action` returns (i.e. won't wait for spawned fibers to terminate).
+    arguments as main fiber which may spawn additional fibers. `fiber.main` returns as soon as `action` returns.
+All spawned fibers that have not terminated when `action` returns are automatically killed.

   * **`fiber.scope(action, ...)`** runs the `action` function with given
-    arguments and handles spawning (but still requires `fiber.main` to be already running).
-When `action` terminates all spawned fibers within the action which are still running are automatically killed.
-In turn, this allows any effects caused by spawned fibers to be handled by effect handlers that have been installed before calling `fiber.scope`.
+    arguments and ensures that:
+      * All fibers that were spawned within the action (and have not terminated yet) are killed when `action` returns.
+      * The execution context of spawned fibers within the `action` function is altered such that any effect handlers that have been installed before calling `fiber.scope` will be respected.
+(Otherwise, spawned fibers can only perform effects that are handled outside of `fiber.main`, which is often undesired.)

   * **`fiber.current()`** obtains a handle for the currently running fiber.